griccardos/rusl/readme.md

 ### Druid
 (https://github.com/linebender/druid)
 Next up was Druid.
 I have used it in a personal project previously, and feel like it has a lot of potential.
-First off, it *is* more complicated than Slint, and there are a few complications like Data, Lens, Delegates etc., but the hurdles are surmountable.
-Also there is a lot of boilerplate to set up a basic widget.
+First off, it is a little more complicated than Slint, and there are additional things to learn like Data, Lens etc. There is some boilerplate to set up a custom widget.

 However it feels like one can do almost everything they need, and if there is no existing widget, it gives us the tools to build our own widgets.
 I really like the feel of this.